 Due to the above, the latest full year IPS data below is from 2019.
 You can access data detailed data from 2020 onwards on the latest annual page.

-- Departing visitors from Hong Kong (excluding British expats) are less likely to recommend Britain: only 76% of them are 'extremely' likely to recommend Britain against 82% for the all-market average
+- Departing Hong Kongers (excluding British expats) are less likely to recommend Britain for a visit: only 76% of them are 'extremely' likely to recommend Britain against 82% for the all-market average

 |International tourism expenditure (US$bn)||26.9|